MF Global trustee has no plans to transfer more cash

-NEW YORK Former customers of MF Global Holdings Ltd's MFGLQ.PK collapsed brokerage were disappointed to hear on Thursday that the trustee hunting for funds missing from their accounts has no immediate plans to transfer more money to them.
+NEW YORK, Jan 12 Former customers of MF Global Holdings Ltd's MFGLQ.PK collapsed brokerage were disappointed to hear on Thursday that the trustee hunting for funds missing from their accounts has no immediate plans to transfer more money to them.

 More than 250 customers met in New York on Thursday with James Giddens, the trustee in charge of liquidating the brokerage and returning money to customers, for an update on the status of his investigation into what may be $1.2 billion missing from their accounts.